The Naturalization Interview and Test

 You must write one out of three sentences correctly to demonstrate an ability to write in English.
 The Writing Test Vocabulary List will help you study for the English writing portion of the naturalization test.
 The content focuses on civics and history topics.

-Visit our Study for the Test page and search for English test materials.
+Visit our Study for the Test (2008 version) page and search for "English" test materials.

-There are 100 civics questions on the naturalization test.
-During your naturalization interview, you will be asked up to 10 questions from the list of 100 questions.
-You must answer correctly six (6) of the 10 questions to pass the civics test.
+The 2008 version of the civics test is an oral test, and the USCIS officer will ask you up to 10 questions from the list of 100 civics test questions.
+You must answer 6 questions correctly to pass the 2008 version of the civics test.